-COMMON BRAND NAME(S): Rituxan, RUXIENCE
+COMMON BRAND NAME(S): RIABNI, Rituxan, RUXIENCE

 They need to know if you have any of these conditions:

-A special MedGuide will be given to you by the pharmacist with each prescription and refill.
+A special MedGuide will be given to you before each treatment.
 Be sure to read this information carefully each time.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 Keep appointments for follow-up doses.
 It is important not to miss your dose.
 Call your health care provider if you are unable to keep an appointment.

 Do not take this medicine with any of the following medicines:

 This medicine may also interact with the following medicines:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.